 Lowari Pass or Lowari Tunnel and Shandur Pass are the two main courses to enter the area.
 Chitral is enriched with amazingly baffling and soak mountains, rich green valleys, lovely glades and tremendous glaciers.

 Chitral is separated into little valleys numbering around 35.
-The most critical and worth seeing of these sub-valleys are the Kalash valleys, Garam Chashma, Shishi Koh, Mastuj, Laspur, Yarkhun, Tor Khow and Mor Khow.
-The most elevated top in this scope of the Hindukush is Terichmir, which lies at a stature of 25,263 feet, only 36 miles away in the north-east of Chitral town.
+The most critical and worth seeing of these sub-valleys are the Kalash valleys, Garam Chashma, Mastuj, Laspur, Yarkhun, and Madaklasht.
+The most elevated top in this scope of the Hindukush is Terichmir.
+It lies at a stature of 25,263 feet, only 36 miles away in the north-east of Chitral town.
 It is additionally called the royal residence of pixies.
 No mountain in the area is under 4,000 feet and more than 40 tops have an elevation of 20,000 feet.

-In 1998, the number of inhabitants in Chitral was 318,689, and as indicated by most recent gauge it has crossed the sign of 500,000 now (2018).
+In 1998, the number of inhabitants in Chitral was 318,689.
+As indicated by most recent gauge it has crossed the sign of 500,000 now (2018).

 The climate of Chitral is amazingly cruel and frosty in the winter and lovely in the mid year.
 The best season to visit the valley is from May to September.
 Temperatures in summer remain around 25 and 40 degrees Celsius while in the winters it dive underneath the freezing-point.

 There are various famous places in Chitral, for example, Drosh, Ayun, Madaklasht, Arandu, Birir, Rumbur and Bumburate; Garam Chashma, Reshun, Booni.
 The Kalash valleys are the archive of one of the unique societies of the world.
 This culture relates back to a pre-notable age.